 Our annual arts professional development program has been adjusted to directly respond to support the local sector through COVID-19.
 Presented in three parts online, the program will focus on survival, adaptation and recovery.

-Part One: Survival comprises of three weekly events commencing on Wednesday 13 May.
 View full program details and register here.

 We have a long history and are well known for our strong support of the arts.
 Unfortunately, the Brunswick Music Festival was cancelled part way through due to Government imposed COVID-19 directives.